atikurajib/Data-Structures-Algorithms/README.md

 4. **Data Structures** (e.g., Arrays, Linked Lists, Trees)
 5. **Algorithms** (e.g., Sorting, Searching, Greedy, Dynamic Programming)

-You can navigate through different folders based on problem difficulty or type.

 ## How to Contribute

 Contributions are welcome!
 If you'd like to contribute to this repository, please follow these steps: